top of page

 Abu Simbel - One man's vanity project, another million's bucketlist

 I'd seen photos of the temple but what I saw in person blew me away.
-The largest structure of not one, not two but four identical statues outside on the facade of temple, a beige rock-cut structure which was the temple of the alpha Pharaoh "King Ramesses II" and all four statues being himself.
+The largest structure of not one, not two but four identical statues outside on the facade of temple -- a beige rock-cut structure which was the temple of the alpha Pharaoh "King Ramesses II" and all four statues being himself.

 Inside there were even more statues, carvings depicting old Egyptian tales, hieroglyphics and other fascinating pieces of art.